ChameleonCloud/docs/source/technical/swift.rst

 Managing Chameleon Cloud Object Store with AWS CLI
 ==================================================

-Chameleon Cloud Object Store supports managing your object store resources using the AWS Command Line Interface (AWS CLI) with the S3 API.
-This section provides instructions on configuring the AWS CLI for use with Chameleon Cloud Object Store.
+In addition to the Openstack Swift API, Chameleon's object store can be accessed via an S3 compatible API.
+Although we don't directly support them, you can use most s3 compatible clients Chameleon, so long as they allow you to set the endpoint, `as well as the "path-style" access url <https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#path-style-access>`_.

+As an example, this sections provides instructions on configuring the AWS CLI to connect to our object store.

 Prerequisites
 -------------